37 Candlestick Patterns Dictionary PDF Guide

 Pin Bar

-- Bullish bullish pin bar: A long tail will develop below the body.
+- Bullish Pin Bar: Long tail below the body.

 - Bearish Engulfing